jmcclenon/serverNotes/apache.md

 ## Install Apache Server on Ubuntu

-1. Install Apache using the following:
+1. Install Apache using the following APT command:

 	```